-Google Store Guidelines and Requirements: How to Publish Your Android App?
+Google Store Guidelines and Requirements in 2023: How to Publish Your Android App?

 Senior full stack developer and CTO at Ideamotive.